Creative directors are big-picture people, managing teams across multiple accounts with an inspiring 'book' or portfolio of work

 The demand for advertising and marketing roles far outstrips availability, so potential employers are looking for well-rounded candidates with life skills and professional experience.
 Work experience is a big part of this.
 Start by attending industry events open to students and networking with industry people.
 Running a well-read blog and speaking at industry events will also get you noticed.

 Short-term placement opportunities may be available.
 Contact individual agencies directly by sending a CV and cover letter.
-Creative Pioneers is an apprenticeship scheme run by four industry key players - the IPA, the Creative Industries Council, Arch and Metro.

 Demonstrating you're already practising in the area is vital.
 Consider developing your social media profile, your website or personal blog to give your online brand a more professional feel.
 Show your commitment while still at university by taking a communications role through the student union or other societies.

 Annual industry events, such as Advertising Unlocked, whereby top agencies open their doors, is a good way to make contacts.
 The National Advertising Benevolent Society (NABS) runs workshops for newcomers to the creative industries.